rspber/TFT_eSPI_light/README.md

 ## About Display.h

-1. Display.h provides information about which class is on the top of he TFT_Stack.
+1. Display.h provides information about which class is on the top of the TFT_Stack.

 2. In tsdesktop Display.h is in media directory and consists of:
   ```